A Painful Topic, really Painful

 While we were in the park yesterday my little one said “I don’t like any games when I am lying down and someone is standing over me because of this” and waved her hand delicately over her crotch area.
 I said, “Oh, I see”.
 She continued, “I don’t really like to say the words”.

 A few years ago my youngest child told me that two boys, three times her age and size, were sexually assaulting her.
 The assaults were painful, strangely adult in nature, and, by the time she told me, becoming more bold and bizarre.

 She had begun to show signs of stress, like clinging to me and sometimes screaming when she was alone and heard a strange noise.
 I didn’t know what was causing the behavior, and only put it together when she told me about the abuse.
 During the next year she would hide under a table when someone entered the room.

-Our family’s nightmare experience with the shock, betrayal, stress, social workers, police interviews, medical sexual assault specialists, lawyers, and crown prosecutors, is over now, except it is not really ever over.
+Our family’s nightmare experience, the shock, betrayal, stress, social workers, police interviews, medical sexual assault specialists, lawyers and crown prosecutors, is over now, except it is not ever over.

 I can’t help but worry.
 Children keep so many thoughts to themselves and I don’t want her to ever think it was her fault.

 Any parent reading this will surely feel the inchoate rage I felt when I realized my innocent baby of four years had been assaulted in my own house.

 But you may be surprised to hear that not all friends and family reacted with empathy.
 We had a range of reactions from skepticism to outright criticism: they were only kids themselves; I should not have let the kids in my house; we should think of what the other family is going through; is she telling the truth?